SQL Server AWE Property

 | All || Workgroup Edition |

-Additionally, as noted above, AWE facilities are not available on Windows 2012.
+Additionally, as already noted, AWE facilities are not available on Windows 2012 and above.